MonkeyCMonkeyD0/POC/README.md

-# From Deep Learning to Deep Understanding: Comprehensive Study on Crack Segmentation with Dataset, Guide Filter, Model and Loss
+# Deep Learning to Deep Understanding: Study on Crack Segmentation regarding Dataset, Filter, Model and Loss

 This repository contains the code & the graphs used to redact the research paper.

-Soo Min Lee, Tristan Michel, Gyeong Young Kim, Byeong-il Hwang, DongJu Kim, From Deep Learning to Deep Understanding: Comprehensive Study on Crack Segmentation with Dataset, Guide Filter, Model and Loss, Pattern Recognition, vol. X, no. X, pp. X-X, 2023. [[PDF]](https://link.to.pdf)
+Soo Min Lee, Tristan Michel, Gyeong Young Kim, Byeong-il Hwang, DongJu Kim, Deep Learning to Deep Understanding: Study on Crack Segmentation regarding Dataset, Filter, Model and Loss, Image and Vision Computing, vol. X, no. X, pp. X-X, 2024. [[PDF]](https://link.to.pdf)

 ##### Abstract:
-Crack segmentation is crucial in computer vision for detecting infrastructure defects.
-We introduce the Pohang Crack (POC) dataset, featuring 4,606 im- ages, combining publicly sourced and locally captured data in Pohang, Korea.
-A novel Magicwand labelling technique is introduced, offering significant im- provement in dataset quality in the domain.
-Our study integrates a Guide Filter preprocessing step, develops the SubUNet architecture, and proposes a Mean Loss function specific to crack segmentation challenges.
-Evaluat- ing these innovations using the Crack Intersection over Union (IoU) metric to address pixel imbalance, Magicwand labelling method resulted in a 14.6% performance enhancement over automated and manual labelling methods.
-In direct comparisons against compared models, SubUNet demonstrated preci- sion, achieving its peak performance of 61.23% Crack IoU, when trained with both Mean Loss and the Guide Filter
+Crack segmentation plays a critical role in computer vision, particularly for detecting defects in infrastructure.
+This paper introduces a novel crack dataset and a specialized crack segmentation network, SubUNet, trained with specific configurations.
+The Pohang Crack (POC) dataset includes 4606 images sourced both publicly and locally from Pohang, Korea.
+To enhance dataset quality, we utilize the Magicwand labeling method, resulting in a 14.6% improvement in performance compared to the automated and manual labeling method of CrackSeg9k.
+SubUNet, incorporating the Pyramid Pooling Module into the UNet architecture, achieved better precision and spatial representation.
+In our comparative analysis of crack segmentation networks—DeepCrack, UNet, and SubUNet—we integrate the Mean loss function and Guide Filter layer in various configurations.
+Among the networks, those trained with Mean loss function, using a ratio of 0.25 pixel loss with 0.75 volume loss, and a Guide Filter derived from the Sum filter, which fuses the advantages of the Frangi and Sato filters, performed as the top-1 model in each network.
+SubUNet demonstrated superior precision in direct comparisons, achieving its peak performance with a Crack IoU of 61.23%.

 ### The POC dataset: a comprehensive collection of 4,606 pixel-wise annotated images showcasing a wide variety of real-world surfaces